Nojpg/car_number_plate/README.md

-# A project of russian license plate detection with python, opencv and Adaboost algorithm
+# A project of russian license plate detection with java, opencv and Adaboost algorithm
 This project is an implementation of licence plate detection with opencv and Adaboost